Jean-LouisH/Lania/README.md

 **Note: This engine is experimental in nature and is under alpha development.
 The runtime feature set is incomplete and there is currently no implementation of the scene editor.
 It is not currently suitable for creating games.**

-**Lania Engine** or **Lania** is a 2D & 3D real-time simulation and game engine.
+**Lania** is a 2D & 3D real-time simulation and game engine.
 It is being developed as a personal exercise in applying my learning outcomes from university and reading.
-I also intend to have it as a modifiable codebase for future real-time applications like games and simulation software.
+I also intend to have it as a modifiable codebase for my own future real-time applications like simulation software, and possibly to eventually use it as an in-house lightweight alternative to other engines for my game projects.

 My learning objectives include; scene architecture & management; scripting, interpreters & programming language development; file parsing & formatting; cache locality optimizations; multithreading; data structures; profiling; physics & collision algorithms; audio programming; rendering; and APIs such as Simple DirectMedia Layer (SDL), OpenGL and Vulkan.

-This software is free, open source and [MIT Licenced](https://github.com/Jean-LouisH/LaniaEngine/blob/master/LICENSE).
-You can find the software repository [here](https://github.com/Jean-LouisH/LaniaEngine).
+This software is free, open source and [MIT Licenced](https://github.com/Jean-LouisH/Lania/blob/master/LICENSE).
+You can find the software repository [here](https://github.com/Jean-LouisH/Lania).

 ### 1.1 Name Origin